Jakob Poulsen: FC Midtjylland (second stint)

 At the start of the 2018–19 season, Poulsen continued remain involved in the first team and helped FC Midtylland maintain their top position in the league.
-It wasn't until on 28 July 2018 when he scored his first goal of the season, as well as, setting up one of the club's goals, in a 3–1 win against Esbjerg fB.
+On 28 July 2018 he scored his first goal of the season, as well as setting up one of the club's goals, in a 3–1 win against Esbjerg fB.
 This was followed up by setting up a brace against Vejle and scoring his second goal of the season, in a 3–0 win against AC Horsens.
 Poulsen later added three more goals by the end of the year, scoring against FC Copenhagen, Vejle and Odense BK.
 With his contract at FC Midtylland expiring at the end of the 2018–19 season, he signed a contract extension with the club on 7 February 2019.
 Poulsen helped FC Midtylland reach the final of the Danish Cup by setting one of the club's goals to beat Odense BK 4–0 on 3 April 2019.
 This was followed up by scoring two goals in the next two matches against Esbjerg and Odense BK.
 However, FC Midtylland failed to defend the league title after surrendering their lead to FC Copenhagen, as he helped the club finish second place in the league.
 In the final of the Danish Cup against Brøndby, Poulsen started the whole 120 minutes game, resulting in the penalty–shootout after a 1–1 draw, and scored the first penalty kick, as FC Midtylland won the tournament following a 4–3 win in the penalty–shootout.
 At the end of the 2018–19 season, he went on to make forty–five appearances and scoring seven times in all competitions.

 However at the start of the 2019–20 season, Poulsen found his first team opportunities at FC Midtylland limited following the new management of Kenneth Andersen and Brian Priske.
 His only appearance for the club this season came on 21 July 2019 against Nordsjælland, coming on in the 72nd minute, in a 2–1 win.
 As a result, he wanted to leave FC Midtjylland to pursue first team football.
 It was announced on 31 August 2019 that Poulsen had left the club, ending his five years association with FC Midtjylland.
 By the time he left the club, Poulsen made 286 appearances and scoring 48 times in two separate spells at FC Midtjylland.